j2udev/boa-cli/README.md

-# Boa-CLI
+# Boa Generator

-Boa-CLI is a simple tool for generating new CLI projects based on the [Boa](https://github.com/j2udev/boa) pkg.
+Boa generator is a simple tool for generating new CLI projects based on the [Boa](https://github.com/j2udev/boa) pkg.
 It is loosely inspired by the [Cobra-CLI](https://github.com/spf13/cobra-cli/tree/main) and heavily inspired by [Bashly](https://github.com/DannyBen/bashly).